-Whitehaven Observatory (1850-56), established by John Fletcher Miller, FRS (1816-56) was a cousin of Isaac Fletcher of Tarnbank, and had a reputation as a meteorologist before he joined the RAS and the RS.
-He built an observatorywith an elegant revolving conical roof, adjacent to the family’s tannery in Wellington Row.
-Miller observed double stars, Encke’s Comet, Saturn, the Sun and Mercury.
-Like Fletcher had a 4.14″ Cooke achromat with Simms micrometer, but German mounted with clock drive.
-Perhaps that was an earlier instrument, because another source says Miller mounted a 9½” Cooke at Whitehaven.
+Miller’s Observatory [MiO] (1850-56), Whitehaven, established by John Fletcher Miller, who had a reputation as a meteorologist before he joined the RAS and the Royal Society.
+He built an observatory with an elegant revolving conical roof, adjacent to the family’s tannery in Wellington Row.
+He observed double stars, Encke’s Comet, Saturn, the Sun and Mercury.
+Like Fletcher he had a 4-inch Cooke achromat with Simms micrometer, but German mounted with clock drive.
 Fletcher had a high regard for Miller’s measurements and used them to compare to his own observations (Cantor 2005, 193-6; Obit.
 MNRAS, 17 (1857), 99-100).